 Eventually, our software will become redundant because it no longer fits the purpose it was intended for.
 It will be replaced and we’ll lose our initial investment completely.

-Just like any loan, and irrelevant of the size of the initial loan, it’s the level of interest rate (resulting risk) that is important to measure.
+Just like any borrowing, it’s not just the size of the initial loan that needs to be taken into consideration, but also the level of interest that is accumulating due to the ongoing impact of the “borrowed” time.
 A small loan can quickly get out of hand if the interest rate is high.

 So it’s important when we considering borrowing time (and money) that we don’t enter in to it lightly, we read the small print and fully understand the terms of the loan.
 To pay down the debt effectively we have to be disciplined in our approach and just like any loan, we would look to make regular repayments.